-You can get the US English (en_US) files from the VIVO-language and Vitro-language among the vivo-project repositories(https://github.com/vivo-project), to use as a template for your own files.
+You can get the US English (en_US) files from the VIVO-language and Vitro-language among the vivo-project repositories (https://github.com/vivo-project), to use as a template for your own files.

-The process simply consist of duplicating each file having the extension en_US inside VIVO/Vitro -language repositories and renaming the copy using the locale of the new language.
-The new file will reside along side (in the same directory) the original one.
+The process simply consists of duplicating each file having the extension en_US inside VIVO/Vitro -language repositories and renaming the copy using the locale of the new language.
+The new files will reside in a directory named after the new locale.

-For example, when initializing the languages files for Estonian(et_EE), copying the file vivo_all_en_US.properties will help creating vivo_all_et_EE. properties.
-Both of them will reside in vivo-languages/webapp/src/main/webapp/i18n
+For example, when initializing the languages files for Estonian (et_EE), copying the file vivo_all_en_US.properties will help creating vivo_all_et_EE. properties.
+The new file will reside in vivo-languages/et_EE/webapp/src/main/webapp/i18n